-In 2008, when the reduction of total volume of financing was 8%, an increase of the public resources by 104.5% and a reduction of the Rest of the World by 52.6 % were recorded.
+In 2008, when the reduction of total volume of financing was 8%, an increase of the public resources by 104.5% and a reduction of the Rest of the World by 52.6% were recorded.
 Thus there was an essential change in the total structure of the proportions of specific weights of the mentioned sources in favor of the public sources compared with the year 2007.
 In 2007 the financial volume of the public sector, as a financial agent, was increased by 27.2%, moreover the increase of public financing amounted to 120.6%, and the decentralized financial growth of the Rest of the World was 158.2%.
-Because of a rapid increase rate of the financing from the Rest of the World, the structure of the financial sources was significantly changed, particularly, the specific weight of the public sector was reduced by 2.7% points, and on the contrary the specific weight of the Rest of the World has increased with the same amount.
+Because of a rapid increase rate of the financing from the Rest of the World, the structure of the financial sources was significantly changed, particularly, the specific weight of the Rest of the World has increased by 2.7% points, and on the contrary the specific weight of the Rest of the World has increased with the same amount.

-The evidence of the public policy implementation effectiveness in health care sector first is the fact that the role of state budget is steadily increasing (even with no rapid increase) (99.5% in 2009; 99.9% in 2008; 99.9% in 2007; 99.7% in 2006).
+The evidence of the public policy implementation effectiveness in health care sector first is the fact that the role of state budget is steadily increasing (even with no rapid increase) (99.5% in 2009; 99.9% in 2008; 99.9% in 2007; 99.7% in 2006), and second, the tendency of increase of financial volumes provided by Regional administrative bodies (0.3%) and by Local self-governing bodies (0.2%) is obvious (0.1% in 2007; 0.3% of the overall financing was provided by other public funds FS 1.2 in 2006).